 Track Your Consumer Comments

 This is the greatest benefit that our now interactive consumer experiences have to offer.
 Comment sections and discussion boards help those who are running integrated marketing campaigns to track consumer perceptions of those products.
 All feedback is valuable, both positive and negative.
-If this information is funneled to the proper channels in your team, your organization can formulate real time responses to mitigate negative public feedback while tracking positive feedback to further successful strategies.
+This information is funneled to the proper channels in your team, then your organization can formulate real time responses to mitigate negative public feedback while tracking positive feedback to further successful strategies.

 Collaboration Is Key